GEVE-VENTILATOR/LabVIEW-Code/README.md

-# LabVIEW Monitoring Interface
+# Arduino to LabVIEW Communication

 For this project, the [Arduino Code](../../../Arduino-Code) does the heavy lifting by interacting with the physical control knobs and executing the main ventilator functionality.
 However, we wanted to add the option for **monitoring** and **graphing** the process variables of the ventilator **over time**.
-For this purpose, we decided to send the most important run-time varaible values from the Arduino as a formatted String and then reading and graphing them in LabVIEW.
+For this purpose, we decided to send the most important run-time variable values from the Arduino as a formatted String and then reading and graphing them in LabVIEW.

 ## Communication Options

 Aside from sending the data as raw bytes, there are libraries available to send data serialized as JSON, XML, MessagePack and other formats but we decided here to go for a simple formatted string that can be sent without including any libraries and easily parsed on the LabVIEW side.

 * **Raw Bytes:** Fast and small but you need to handle low-level parsing, non-printable characters and splitting and joining on both sides.
 * **Formatted String:** Reasonably fast (4 ms to send all values).
 Easy to read - by humans and machines.
 No libraries required.
 Not necessarily a standard format.
 * **JSON et al.:** A standard but serialization of all values took 74 ms.